Google Invests In AI Start-Up Anthropic, Rival To ChatGPT

-On 3 February 2023, Google invested around USD 400 million (MYR 1720 million) in Anthropic, an Artificial Intelligence (AI) start-up based in San Francisco, US.
+On 3 February 2023, Google invested around USD 400 million (SGD 530 million) in Anthropic, an Artificial Intelligence (AI) start-up based in San Francisco, US.
 The news comes after Microsoft recently announced that it has renewed its partnership with OpenAI’s ChatGPT, which created a stir in the tech world.

 Roping in Anthropic, which is considered a direct rival to OpenAI, CEO Dario Amodei said in a press release, “We’re partnering with Google Cloud to support the next phase of Anthropic, where we’re going to deploy our AI systems to a larger set of people.
 This partnership gives us the cloud infrastructure performance and scale we need.”